kzulhasnain/-cs326-final-group34/docs/milestone1.md

 Users can post their available time slot.
 This is where the user post their available time slot.
 (Time data)

-Replies/comments by others under the posts will be shown.(Comment data)
+Replies/comments by other users under the posts will be shown.(Comment data)

 Personal work data.
-This is the place where user to check what works they have accepted.
+This is the place where user to check what works they have accepted, which will include the users' names and job tiles.
 (Personal data)
 ### Part 1: Wireframes
 ![8941648282759_ pic](https://user-images.githubusercontent.com/73065102/160249515-b06342b3-8929-4d74-905d-d1ba57b0afdd.jpg)

 ### Screenshot
 ![alt text](https://github.com/kzulhasnain/cs326-final-group34/blob/main/Screenshot%20(18).png)
+The screenshot(18) is the the interface of the job posting page, where users can insert job related information, including position, time, location, salary, can extra description if it's required.

 ### Part 2: HTML and CSS